 All properties developed from a Design Workshop process have elicited a housing solution that best utilises the footprint of the home and is future-proofed ensuring the homes do not evict residents throughout their life experiences.
 The new build specification has been designed taking CCG’s standard and adapting it to align with Housing Asset Services specification to offer continuity of product and with a Fabric First Approach to construction and CCG’s ‘iQ’ Timber System, residents benefit from a home that has enhanced levels of thermal performance.

 All of the projects that are constructed as part of East Ayrshire Council and CCG’ strategic partnership are procured via the Scottish Procurement Alliance (SPA) framework.
-In procuring this work via the SPA, the Council receives a rebate that is ring-fenced to be used for the delivery of Community Benefits to be identified in conjunction with the community and drawing on the Community-led Action Plans to support the delivery of jobs and training along with a range of community projects; providing a sustained approach to town centre and community regeneration.
+In procuring this work via the SPA, the Council receives a rebate that is ring-fenced to be used for the delivery of Community Benefits identified in conjunction with the community and drawing upon the Community-led Action Plans to support the delivery of jobs and training along with a range of community projects, all with the aim of providing a sustained approach to town centre and community regeneration.

 To date this investment has included: